discdiver/pachy-vid/FAQ.md

 ### How long does Pachyderm take to to get my k8s pods running?

-It can take five minutes or so.
+It can take five minutes or so with minikube, and is generally much faster with Docker Desktop.

 ### How long does port forwarding take?